eclipse-sumo/sumo/docs/web/docs/Simulation/Distances.md

 This discontinuity obviously introduces a mismatch between driving distance and x,y coordinates.

-When the network was built with [NETCONVERT option](../NETCONVERT) **--no-internal-links** then all edges in the network are made artificially longer to ensure that the total driving distance through the network matches the euclidean distance (averaged over the whole route).
+When the network was built with [netconvert option](../netconvert.md) **--no-internal-links** then all edges in the network are made artificially longer to ensure that the total driving distance through the network matches the euclidean distance (averaged over the whole route).
 As a consequence, each edge has a length-geometry mismatch

 ## Abstract networks
 In some types of simulation it is beneficial to define edges with length-geometry-mismatch.
 For example, railway networks with switches and parallel tracks are much easier to understand when the geometrical lengths are reduced.
 To keep the driving-lengths at their realistic values, each edge is given a custom length value the mismatch.

-# Vehicle lengths in SUMO-GUI
+# Vehicle lengths in sumo-gui
 By default, vehicle lengths are not affected by length-geometry-mismatch.
 This means, vehicles may seem to violate minimum gaps or even collide if they are driving on an edge where the (driving) length is longer than the geometrical (euclidean) length.